Xenii1642/Xii-Boy-Ultra/README.md

 ### **SLS-SLA**:
-If you planned ordering the case through [JLC3DP](https://jlc3dp.com/) or [PCBWay](https://www.pcbway.com/) using Nylon (SLS or MJF) or Resin (SLA), or simply printing one yourself with a resin printer, you should use the [Resin & Nylon](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/REV-2.0/3D/Shell/SLS-SLA).
+If you planned ordering the case through [JLC3DP](https://jlc3dp.com/) or [PCBWay](https://www.pcbway.com/) using Nylon (SLS or MJF) or Resin (SLA), or simply printing one yourself with a resin printer, you should use the [Resin & Nylon](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/REV-2.0/3D/Shell/SLS-SLA) file.
 Considering the shell is much smoother here, normal Friction Fit doesn't work well, and the screen might pop off pretty easily.
 To avoid that, those versions have a Super Friction Fit technology, which mimic the FDM layers and make the screen strongly attached into the shell.